totaljs/modules/Miscellaneous/monitor/readme.md

 ### 1.

 - download the file `dependencies`
-- add it into your application root
+- add it into your application root like this:

 ```html
 /your-application-directory/config